tktracker/IntuneDocs/intune/configuration/delivery-optimization-windows.md

 ## Remove Delivery Optimization from Windows 10 Update Rings

 Delivery Optimization was previously configured as part of Software Update Rings.
-Beginning in February of 2019, Delivery Optimization settings are configured as part of a Deliver Optimization device configuration profile, which includes additional settings that affect more than only the Software Update delivery to devices.
+Beginning in February of 2019, Delivery Optimization settings are configured as part of a Deliver Optimization device configuration profile, which includes additional settings that affect more than Software Update delivery to devices.
 If you haven’t already, remove the delivery optimization setting from your Update Rings by setting it to *Not configured*, and then use a Delivery Optimization profile to manage the larger range of available options.

 1. Create a Delivery Optimization device configuration profile: